MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 Max Amount:`100`{{copy}}
 Risk Scoring:`100`{{copy}}

-You shoud have something like the following at the end.
+You should have something like the following at the end.
 Click Save.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-decision-table-first-row.png"  width="600" />